tamato/achaea_mudlet/help-docs/academyOfAscendsion/ranktwo.md

 completion of this program is not required in order to graduate from the Academy, this will be the first step necessary to join the Army.

-| | Read over HOUSE LIST ASHTAN and learn more information about the
+|x| Read over HOUSE LIST ASHTAN and learn more information about the
 Houses available to you with HELP HOUSE <Housename>.
 By this point, you should have an idea of which house most fits your unique skills and interests.
 Once you have made this decision, WALK TO EPICURUS and ASK